Theta functions on varieties with effective anti-canonical class: Abstract

 \section{Abstract}

-We show here that a large class of maximally degenerating families of $n$-dimensional polarized varieties come with a canonical basis of sections of powers of the ample line bundle.
+We show that a large class of maximally degenerating families of $n$-dimensional polarized varieties comes with a canonical basis of sections of powers of the ample line bundle.
 The families considered are obtained by smoothing a reducible union of toric varieties governed by a wall structure on a real $n$-(pseudo-)manifold.
 Wall structures have previously been constructed inductively for cases with locally rigid singularities \cite{affinecomplex} and by Gromov-Witten theory for mirrors of log Calabi-Yau surfaces and $K3$ surfaces \cite{GHK1},\cite{GHKS}.
 For trivial wall structures on the $n$-torus we retrieve the classical theta functions.

 We anticipate that wall structures can be constructed quite generally from maximal degenerations.
 The construction given here then provides the homogeneous coordinate ring of the mirror degeneration along with a canonical basis.
-The appearance of a canonical basis of sections for certain degenerations points towards a good compactification of moduli of certain polarized varieties via stable pairs, generalizing the picture for K3 \cite{GHKS}.
-Another possible application may be to geometric quantization of varieties with effective anti-canonical class.
+The appearance of a canonical basis of sections for certain degenerations points towards a good compactification of moduli of certain polarized varieties via stable pairs, generalizing the picture for K3 surfaces \cite{GHKS}.
+Another possible application apart from mirror symmetry may be to geometric quantization of varieties with effective anti-canonical class.